-Backpacking is limited in spring, but you will find plenty of day hikes that are good for spring hikes.
+Backpacking is limited in spring, but you will find plenty of places for day hikes.

-While Mirror Lake is more of a meadow most of the year, it's water-filled in spring.
-Views of Half Dome reflected in it can be spectacular.
-It's a two-mile, fairly flat hike on a well-marked trail that takes about an hour.
-Take the Valley Shuttle bus to the Mirror Lake Trail stop.
+Mirror Lake is more of a meadow most of the year, but it's water-filled in spring.
+Views of Half Dome reflected in it can be spectacular as you take a two-mile, reasonably flat hike around it.
+To get there, take the Valley Shuttle bus to the Mirror Lake Trail stop.

 More good spring hikes are Vernal Falls Trail for getting wet, Upper Yosemite Falls for vertigo-inducing but spectacular views, and the Valley Floor Loop for wildlife viewing.Continue to 5 of 7 below.